 Lake Mansarovar Details

-It is permitted to stay near the Mansarovar Lake at night, as there are guesthouses nearby for pilgrims’ stay; however, due to the cold weather, it is not advisable to roam near the lake at night, and one should wear proper clothing for the same.
-Kindly keep this in mind.
-Even if you are visiting Mansarovar Jheel at night, it’s mandatorily advised to not go alone, but with your guide and team members.
-Also, bathing in the sacred Mansarovar Lake is prohibited by the Chinese authorities as per the latest guidelines of Kailash Mansarovar Yatra 2025.
+It is permitted to stay near the Mansarovar Lake at night, as there are guesthouses nearby for pilgrims’ stay; however, due to the cold weather, it is not advisable to roam near the lake at midnight.
+Kindly keep this in mind, even if you are visiting Mansarovar Jheel at night, it’s mandatorily advised not to go alone, but with your tour guide and other group members.
+Also, bathing in the sacred Mansarovar Lake is prohibited by the Chinese authorities as per the latest guidelines of Kailash Mansarovar Yatra.

-As per the new guidelines for Kailash Mansarovar Yatra 2025 published by the Chinese authorities, pilgrims are not allowed to take water from the Mansarovar Lake, Tibet.
-Also, within a certain limit, you can take along a small bottle with you during the Mansarovar Parikrama, such that you can sprinkle Mansarovar jal on your body to sanctify it (it will depend on the conditions, if it’s promisingly not possible).
+As per the new guidelines for Kailash Mansarovar Yatra published by the Chinese authorities, pilgrims are not allowed to bring any water from the Mansarovar Lake, Tibet.
+Also, you can take along a small bottle with you during the Mansarovar Parikrama, such that you can sprinkle Mansarovar jal on your body to sanctify yourself (it will depend on the conditions, but it’s promisingly not possible).

-Since the Kailash Mansarovar Yatra happens in summer (May to September), the weather is generally pleasant.
-Days are pleasant and nights are slightly cold.
-Generally, we do not find 0-degree or minus temperatures.
-Being a barren land, the Kailash Mansarovar region is not much impacted by rains.
-During the day, the temperature ranges between 14 to 16 plus degrees Celsius, and at night, the temperature ranges from 4 to 10 degrees Celsius.
-It is advisable to wear warm clothes and cover your head and ears properly to avoid the wind hitting you.
+Since the Kailash Mansarovar Yatra is mostly completed in summer (between May to September), the weather is generally pleasant.
+Days are pleasant and nights are slightly cold; temperatures can't be dropped to or below 0 degrees.
+Being a barren land, the Kailash Mansarovar region is not much impacted by rain.
+During the day, the temperature ranges between 14-16 degrees Celsius, and at night, it ranges from 4 to 10 degrees Celsius.
+It is advisable to wear warm clothes and cover your head and ears properly to avoid cold.

-Purang, also known as Taklakot, is a small and very clean town with lots of shops on both sides of the road.
-It comes on the Kailash Yatra by Helicopter route.
-Mansarovar lake is located at a drive of about 95km (2 to 3 hours) from Purang.
+Purang or Taklakot, is a small and clean town with numerous shops on both sides of the road.
+It comes on Kailash yatra by helicopter route.
+Mansarovar Lake is located at a drive of about 95 km (2 to 3 hours) from Purang.

-Saga is a beautiful city on the Overland route of Kailash Mansarovar Yatra.
-It is about 450km from Mansarovar lake and it takes about 6 to 7 hours to reach the holy lake from Saga.
+Whereas, Saga is a beautiful city on the overland route of Kailash Mansarovar Yatra, which is about 450km from Mansarovar Lake, and takes approximately 6 to 7 hours to reach Mansarovar from Saga.

-Tourist rest houses on multiple sharing are available at Mansarovar Jheel, which is near the lake.
-However there are no toilets available in the Lake Mansarovar region, so Trip To Temples provides a portable toilet and toilet tent facility to the pilgrims travelling with us.
+Tourist rest houses on multiple sharing are available near Mansarovar Lake.
+However, there is no toilet facility available in the Lake Mansarovar region, but we provide a portable toilet and toilet tent facility to the pilgrims travelling with us.

-Previously, Trip To Temples provided the pilgrims with a Pandit Ji and performed puja at the Mansarovar Lake.
-However, in the recent guidelines from the Chinese Authority for Kailash Yatra in 2025, it’s prohibited to perform any kind of puja at the Mansarovar Lake and to burn any incense stick or hawan samagri, etc. Therefore, the practice of conducting puja at the Mansarovar Jheel, Tibet, can’t continue further.
+Previously, we used to send a Pandit Ji with our pilgrims to let them perform puja at the Mansarovar Lake.
+However, in the recent guidelines from the Chinese authority for Kailash Yatra, it’s prohibited to perform any kind of puja at the Mansarovar Lake and to burn any incense stick or hawan samagri, etc. Therefore, the practice of conducting puja at the Mansarovar Jheel, Tibet, can’t be continued anymore.

-Since Kailash Mansarovar Yatra is a Group Tour with a specific itinerary by Tibetan Authority for which you get Group VISA and Group Permit.
-The entire group has to Enter and Exit Tibet at the same time.
-The validity of the Group VISA is 7 days, so you cannot extend your stay at Lake Mansarovar.
+Since Kailash Mansarovar Yatra involves a group tour with a specific itinerary customized by the Tibetan authority, you get a group visa and group permit.
+The entire group has to enter and exit Tibet at the same time.
+The validity of the group visa is 7 days, so you cannot extend your stay at Lake Mansarovar.

 There are dustbins available around Lake Mansarovar to dumb waste after puja and Yagya.
-Be a responsible tourist and do not litter around the area of Mansarovar Lake.
+Be a responsible tourist and do not litter around Mount Kailash and Mansarovar Lake.
+But, as per the recent Chinese authority guidelines regarding Kailash Mansarovar Yatra, no one is allowed to perform yagya/puja/hawan/etc at Lake Mansarovar.

 Talk to Kailash Yatra Expert